 Ali is committed to researching and curating the very best resources, products, and services along with sharing her personal network of the most trusted specialists with women around the world via her new book and online platform.

 This episode of Healthy Home Hacks is brought to you by Aires Tech.
 Are you worried about electromagnetic fields in your environment?
 Do you want to rest easier knowing that you’re protecting yourself and your family from dangerous radiation emitted from wireless devices in and around your home and office?
 Try Lifetune products made by Aires Tech.
 Peer-reviewed and backed by science, Aires Tech patented EMF Modulation technology keeps you connected without the negative biological effects.
 Equip your phone, laptop, home, and even pet with their easy-to-use solutions.
-Co-exist with technology and visit AiresTech to learn more, and use code RL30OFF to save 30% off your entire purchase.’
+Co-exist with technology and visit AiresTech to learn more.
+SPECIAL SAVINGS: Shop Lifetune products by Aires Tech.
+Use coupon RL30OFF to save 30% off any order (expires 7/31/22).

 Listen to all episodes of Healthy Home Hacks on your favorite podcast app